 What if you could look at foods you once enjoyed (before knowing that they were contributing to your illness), beauty products you now know are toxic, cleaning products that have no place in your home, and be grateful that you know enough now to replace them with things that are good for you?
 What an empowering feeling it is to have the knowledge to make good decisions about what goes into your body!

 What I see every day, is people who are mistaking a momentary pleasure for happiness.
 Pleasure is eating that cheesecake, or fried food, or drinking that alcoholic beverage.
 It is often confused in people’s mind with happiness.
 This is the power of marketing today.
 They have intentionally set out to confuse you about the difference between pleasure and happiness.
 Think about the Coke adds on television!

 Happiness can only come from within.
 It is not dependent on what you eat or drink or paint on your toes!

-So how do you find this illusive happiness?
-First of all you set you intention to be happy, no matter what your circumstances.
+So how do you find this elusive happiness?
+First of all you set your intention to be happy, no matter what your circumstances.
 Your illness is part of you.
 It is not separate from you but instead is a reflection of what you have experienced and caused yourself to experience in your life.